SysKitTeam/docs-monitor/installation-configuration/configuration-wizard/sql-permissions/create-sql-login.md

 3. In the new dialog box, select **Windows authentication** and in **Login name** field type the user’s username in **DOMAIN\username** format.
 4. Select **Server Roles** page on the left side and make sure the user has `dbcreator` and `securityadmin` roles.
 5. Click **OK** and return to the Configuration Wizard – Database Configuration step.
 6. Click **Test Connection** button.
 The connection will now be successful.
-Please continue with the SysKit Monitor configuration.
+Please continue with the Syskit Monitor configuration.

 {% hint style="warning" %}
 **Please note!**